 This company's chickens have roads in three states to cross.
 Mountaire Farms operates poultry hatcheries and processing plants in several states, including Delaware, Maryland, and North Carolina.
 Each week, the vertically integrated poultry processor produces more than 2 million pounds of fresh, frozen, and value-added chicken products for wholesale, foodservice, and private-label food customers.
 Mountaire Farms sells its chicken products throughout the US and overseas.
 The company owns feed mills across its operations for its own use and operates full-service grain elevators in Maryland and Delaware that handle corn, soybeans, wheat, and barley from local farmers.

-Mountaire Farms sells its poultry products nationwide and overseas.
+Arkansas-based Mountaire Farms sells its poultry products nationwide and overseas.
+It has operations across the East Coast in Delaware, Maryland, and North Carolina.

 Sales and Marketing